sriniip/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 * API Gateway group to use
 * KPS Admin API Gateway in that group that handles KPS requests.

 {{< alert title="Note" color="primary" >}}`kpsadmin` requires you to specify an API Gateway in a group.
-This is known as the *KPS Admin API Gateway*, which fields KPS requests only.
+This is known as the *KPS Admin API Gateway*, which processes KPS requests only.
 Any API Gateway in the group can be used.
 For example, you might change this if you want to check that data is available from any API Gateway in the group.{{< /alert >}}

 * KPS collection to use in the group
 * KPS table to use in the collection